airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 #### Using `INSERT`

 You can use BigQuery's [`INSERT`](https://cloud.google.com/bigquery/docs/reference/standard-sql/dml-syntax) statement to upload data directly from your source to BigQuery.
-While this is faster to setup initially, we strongly recommend not using this option for anything other than a quick demo.
-It is 10x slower than the using a Google Cloud Storage bucket and you may see some failures for big datasets and slow sources (example: if reading from source takes more than 10-12 hours).
-This is caused by the Google BigQuery SDK client limitations.
+While this is faster to set up initially, we strongly recommend not using this option for anything other than a quick demo.
+Due to the Google BigQuery SDK client limitations, using `INSERT` is 10x slower than using a Google Cloud Storage bucket, and you may see some failures for big datasets and slow sources (For example, if reading from a source takes more than 10-12 hours).
 For more details, refer to https://github.com/airbytehq/airbyte/issues/3549

 ### Step 2: Set up the BigQuery connector